shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-commonwealth.md

 ### <span style='color:#686dec'>Problem Statement</span>

+Let's take a look at what is asked of us:

     Hello,

     I have provided you with a data set named “supermarket_transactions.csv.”
 This data set contains three years of transactional data we collected from supermarkets across Australia.

     InsightSpark wants to access our data to perform some analysis across Australian supermarkets.
 Before this can happen, I need you to perform some analysis on the provided CSV data set (a sample of the database) to answer the following questions:

     - Across locations, how many apples were purchased in cash?
     - How much total cash was spent on these apples?
     - Across all payment methods, how much money was spent at the Bakershire store location by non-member customers?

 ### <span style='color:#686dec'>Dataset Preview</span>